AnnikaTjuka/annikatjuka.github.io/index.md

 (accepted) July. _'The leg of the table' – Universal patterns of mapping body-part terms to object and landscape properties._ Concepts of Humans and Nature between Specificity and Universality.
 Johannes Gutenberg-Universität, Mainz, Germany.

+(accepted) May. _Habitual aspect as a property of text spans._ 9th Language & Technology Conference, Poznań, Poland.

 March.
 [The heel of the bread and the tongue of the sea - Body-part metaphors in object and landscape terms.](/posters/poster_metaphor_oxford.pdf) The Creative Power of Metaphor.
 Worcester College, Oxford, United Kingdom.